Pistonite/magoo/README.txtpp.md

 It's recommended to always specify the `BRANCH`.
 Git by default will use the `HEAD` branch, which is usually not what you want.

+The submodule will not be cloned recursively when adding.
+If you need, run `magoo install` after the `add` to clone the recursive submodules.

 ### Initialize/pull the submodules
 ```bash
 magoo install